 - in accordance with good medical practice, the decision to withhold or withdraw treatment needs to occur immediately.

-A health provider will therefore be protected from criminal and civil liability for acting without consent in emergency situations.
-However, if a health provider knows the person objects to the withholding or withdrawal, they cannot proceed without consent from the person’s substitute decision-maker.
+However, if a health professional knows the person objects to the withholding or withdrawal of treatment they cannot proceed without consent from the person’s substitute decision-maker.

 Complaints and dispute resolution

-If anyone (including a health professional) is concerned about a substitute decision-maker or disagrees with the decisions being made, or a decision cannot be reached about the person’s care and treatment, that person can contact the Office of the Public Guardian for further information and advice about dispute resolution options.
+If anyone (including a health professional) is concerned about a substitute decision-maker, disagrees with the decisions being made, or a decision cannot be reached about the person’s care and treatment, that person can contact the Office of the Public Guardian for information about dispute resolution options.

-If a guardian or attorney makes a decision or refuses to make a decision about a health matter for a person, and the decision, or refusal is contrary to the health care principle, the Public Guardian may make a decision about the health matter.
+If a guardian or attorney makes a decision or refuses to make a decision about health care for a person, and the decision, or refusal is contrary to the Health care principles, the Public Guardian may make a decision about the health care.

-A person can also apply to QCAT or the Supreme Court for a review or revocation of the substitute decision-maker’s appointment, or for the Tribunal or Court to make the health care decision.
+A person can also apply to QCAT or the Supreme Court for a review or revocation (i.e. cancellation) of the substitute decision-maker’s appointment, or for QCAT or the Court to make the health care decision.

-For further information about complaints processes and conflict resolution relating to guardianship and end of life decision-making visit the Office of the Public Guardian.
+Find out more about complaints processes and conflict resolution from the Office of the Public Guardian.

-Where a patient, their family or carer wishes to raise concerns that a patient's health condition is getting worse or not improving as expected while the patient is in hospital or receiving care, they may invoke Ryan's Rule.
+Where a person, their family or carer wishes to raise concerns that a person's health condition is getting worse or is not improving as expected while the person is in hospital or receiving care, they may invoke Ryan's Rule.
 This rule is not for general complaints, but instead provides a three-step process to address these issues: